josehvaldes/ProcurementBudgetManagement/README.md

 This project uses a **choreography pattern** where agents independently react to state changes without central orchestration.
 Each agent:

-- Subscribes to specific invoice state events
+- Subscribes to specific invoice state messages via Azure Service Bus
 - Processes invoices when their trigger state is detected
 - Updates the invoice state, triggering the next agent
 - Operates independently with no knowledge of other agents